2a4 Math Website

 Important thing to note:

-• Only integer solutions are allowed for diophantine equations.
+- Only integer solutions are allowed for diophantine equations.
 This narrows the solution range by a lot,and is worth taking note of.

 Before learning anything, we will first introduce a mathematical algorithm, namely the Euclidean Algorithm (Also known as the Euclid’s Algorithm).
-It is an algorithm commonly used in finding the greatest common divisor(GCD) of two integers a and b .
+It is an algorithm commonly used in finding the greatest common divisor(GCD) of two integers and .

 *Below is the proof for the Euclid’s Algorithm, you may ignore this and continue reading from ##.